Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Discussion

 \section{Discussion}

 We develop DEFUSE, a novel approach for robust and efficient data fusion in the presence of blockwise missing covariates, large unlabeled samples, and distributional shifts across data sources.
-Our calibration approach is data-adaptive and robust to arbitrary missing patterns and model misspecification, remains computationally tractable, and accommodates high-dimensional auxiliary features.
-Our approach also leverages large unlabeled samples for variance reduction in the SS setting.
-Furthermore, to tackle source misalignment, we develop a sensitive screening procedure using a debiased MSD measure, which effectively identifies and excludes non-transferable data sources to prevent fusion-induced bias.
+Our approach is data-adaptive and robust to various missing patterns and model misspecification, remains computationally tractable, and accommodates high-dimensional auxiliary features.
+To tackle source misalignment, we develop a sensitive screening procedure using a debiased MSD measure, which effectively identifies and excludes non-transferable data sources to prevent fusion-induced bias.
+Crucially, our theoretical developments establish that DEFUSE attains the semiparametric efficiency bound when the candidate class of control functions is sufficiently rich.
+Furthermore, by integrating flexible nonparametric tools like KRR, our framework provides a computationally tractable mechanism to achieve this theoretical optimality even under complex missing data structures where classical closed-form efficient estimators are unavailable.
 Theoretical guarantees and extensive experiments confirm DEFUSE's superiority in maintaining robustness and efficiency, offering a practical and powerful solution for modern data fusion problems.

 We shall point out several future directions.
 Our current method requires the $\Lsc\Csc$ sample, which may not be accessible in certain scenarios \citeg{song2024semi}.
 Note that (\ref{eq:ee:pop}) can actually be identified and constructed with the $\Usc\Csc$ and $\Lsc\Msc_1,\ldots,\Lsc\Msc_R$ samples as long as the union set of the observed covariates in the $\Lsc\Msc_r$’s cover the predictors $\A$.
-It is interesting to generalize our method to accommodate this setting without observation of $\Lsc\Csc$.
+It is interesting to generalize our method to accommodate this setting without $\Lsc\Csc$ data.
 DEFUSE could be generalized to address high-dimensional regression for $Y\sim \A$.
 One can use debiased Lasso \citeg{van2014asymptotically} to derive the preliminary estimator and base on it to conduct data fusion.
 Recent work, such as \citet{kundu2023logistic}, has highlighted the practical need to protect the privacy of individual-level data when fusing datasets collected from different institutions.
 This need is often addressed by transmitting only summary-level data, e.g., mean vectors and model coefficients \citep{wolfson2010datashield}.